Coiot/cbr-main/src/albums/s2/episode16.md

 - scene_number: 86
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode16-scene86.jpg
   narration: "<p>The Republic of Amata continues to hold strong against the Malaccan planes flying above the city of Amata.
 With Malacca's refusal to attack the land units surrounding the city (so they can send a few of their own land units ashore), it seems that we will continue to see Tjilipi's rumped civilization for the foreseeable futur-whoa, hold your horses, folks.
 Is that...
-A Kulin Paratrooper attacking Milyirrtjarra?</p><p></p><p>https://www.youtube.com/watch?v=kkDMz2ml0gw</p><p>["Oh no!" - Knuckles The Echidna (Sonic Adventure)]</p>"
+A Kulin Paratrooper attacking Milyirrtjarra?</p><p></p><p>https://www.youtube.com/watch?v=kkDMz2ml0gw</p><p>[“Oh no!” - Knuckles The Echidna (Sonic Adventure)]</p>"
 - scene_number: 87
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode16-scene87.jpg